hhu-stups/prob2_ui/src/main/resources/help/help_en/Verification.md

 		`<body>`
 ```

+> Each parameter is of the form:
+* `<identifier>` : `<type>` for num and seq variables
+* `<identifier>` for var variables
+> Die Parameter sind durch Kommata getrennt.
+Der Rumpf kann Variablen definieren und zuweisen und Schleifen enthalten.
+Das Überladen von Mustern ist erlaubt.

 >The parameters are separated by a comma.
-Each parameter is of the form `<identifier>` : `<type>`
 The body contains statements such as definition or assignment of variables as well as loops.
 Patterns can be overloaded.

 * Pattern Invocation: `<name>`( `<arguments>` )